How to open .apk files

 A .apk file could contain other formats such as .dex, .res, AndroidManifest.xml, resourcers.arsc or classes.dex, to name a few, which would need specific software such as Winzip or WinRAR to read them, or an emulator.
 But if we think of most of the APKs, the dynamics is quite simple and only requires attention, since you usually have to click on a link that activates the download of the file and it will be hosted in your Files or Downloads section within the phone or tablet, no matter which cell phone manufacturer or model you use.

-The .apk file can be downloaded from the phone and installed directly or if you have it on the computer, simply connect the phone by USB cable and pass the file to the memory of the device.
+The .apk file can be downloaded from the phone and installed directly.
+If you have it on the computer, simply connect the phone by USB cable.
+Then, pass the file to the memory of the device.

 Open APK files in windows

-File extension Apk installer for Windows is the correct option users have to open APK files in Windows. http://download.cnet.com/s/apk-installer/windows/
+File extension Apk installer for Windows is the correct option users have to open it in Windows. http://download.cnet.com/s/apk-installer/windows/

 In the link you will find an application very useful to manage this kind of files.